 For example, businesses that are used to seeing billions of dollars in annual revenue are laying workers off.

-In addition, small businesses, franchises included, are temporarily (hopefully) shutting down, or, in the case of fast food establishments, only open for carry out and delivery.
+In addition, small businesses, franchises included, are temporarily (hopefully) shutting down, or, in the case of fast food establishments, (which are deemed essential businesses) only open for drive-thru service, carry out and delivery.

 Fast Food Delivery